Victoria BC cruise port

 A: Yes to Inner Harbour, shuttle to gardens.

-Q: What's the best time of year to visit Victoria BC?
+Q: What is the best time to visit Victoria BC?